Meet Our Faculty Members:

 Dr. Gloria Becker is the Program Director for Educational Technology at Jewish Learning Venture.
 She is an Adjunct Professor at Gratz College.
 Dr. Becker worked as a synagogue educational director for 13 years.
 She holds a B.A. in accounting from Muhlenberg College, an M.A. in Jewish Education (teaching and supervision) from Gratz College, and an Ed.D. in Instructional Leadership K-12 from Argosy University.
 Dr. Becker’s areas of specialty include instructional design, curriculum design, school management, teacher training, and educational technology.

-Peter Eckstein is the Technology Integration Educator for the Friedman Commission for Jewish Education and an Independent consultant for Jewish educational enrichment programs.
+Peter Eckstein is the Technology Integration Educator for the NEXT Program and the Friedman Commission for Jewish Education and an Independent consultant for Jewish educational enrichment programs.
 Having earned his Masters in Elementary Education from Nova Southeastern University and in Jewish Education from Hebrew College, Peter also has certificates in Education Technology Integration, as well as in Online and Blended Learning Design from Yeshiva University’s Azrieli Graduate School of Jewish Education.
 He has earned the title Reform Jewish Educator (RJE) from the Reform Movement and Conservative Jewish Educator (CJE) from the Conservative Movement.
 He tweets as @redmenace56.